dchaudhary27/dchaudhary27/README.md

 - 👨‍🎓 I’m currently a Computer Science student at Ahmedabad University.
 - 🔭 I’m currently working on some of my cool side projects based on Web Development and Blockchain.
-- 🌱 I'm currently looking for opportunities where I can strengthen my skills.
+- 🌱 Looking for opportunities where I can strengthen my skills.
 - 👯 I love to learn and contribute in any and every possible way.